 What is the new Deafheaven?

 “Great Mass of Color” is a certifiable shoegaze jam featuring a few moments where they briefly flash some of the old cutlery.
 “The Gnashing” features spacey, uptempo guitars that give way to an adventurous guitar solo untethered from the terrestrial.
-“In Blur” sounds a great dela like it might’ve been psychically transported by Donnie Darko and Frank from a 2001 soundtrack filled with songs from the 1980s with some playful vocal samples interspersed ahead of the song’s moonlit dream pop conclusion.
+The playful vocal samples and moonlit dream pop conclusion of "In Blur" sounds like it belongs on the Donnie Darko soundtrack.

 But they used to make… whatever it was everyone decided they played, so what is this again?